6. Differential expression of genes in your dataset¶

 - This is established by use of statistical tests.
 R2 will guide you through this process in a self-explanatory way

-- This requires proper annotation of the dataset to enable assignment of samples to groups.
+- In order to enable assignment of samples to groups, proper annotation of the dataset is required.
 In this tutorial a set of neuroblastoma tumors is used that is annotated with several clinical parameters: survival, age of diagnosis, etc.

 - All (advanced) parameters can be adapted to your specific needs